iann0036/tf-cfn-provider/docs/providers/nsxt/LbHttpVirtualServer.md

 # Terraform::NSXT::LbHttpVirtualServer

-Provides a resource to configure lb http virtual server on NSX-T manager
+Provides a resource to configure lb http or https virtual server on NSX-T manager

 ## Properties